Public Health (MPH)

 Research Dissertation stage

 This stage lasts for a further three months, and includes a dissertation of 60 credits at Level 7, to achieve a combined total of 180 credits at Level 7 to complete the MPH programme.

-Your dissertation, which will normally be of not more than 16,000 words and supported by such other material as may be considered appropriate to the subject, will embody the results of your period of project work.
-The subject of each student’s dissertation will be approved by the Chair of the Board of Studies concerned or his/her nominee.
+Your dissertation will embody the results of your period of project work.
+The subject will be approved by the Chair of the Board of Studies concerned.

 The dissertation is worth 60 credits and is weighted 50% for the purpose of calculating the final mark:

 - Taught modules 50%.

 By fully engaging in this Master’s level course, you will have the opportunity to gain a wealth of skills and abilities you can apply to any professional setting.
 In addition to greater conceptual understanding of current knowledge, issues and methods, you will have the opportunity to practise and develop abilities in critical analysis, the application of evidence based medicine and in dealing with complex issues systematically and creatively.

 Your studies should also help you develop your problem-solving and decision-making abilities by enabling you to utilise evidence effectively and communicate important concepts to colleagues and others.
 Through the research focused elements you will have the opportunity to develop and enhance skills in aspects such as literature review, critical evaluation, research design, research methodologies, data collection, data analysis and research ethics.

 After fully engaging in the taught stage of the course, you should be able to: